HamadAlrashid/HamadAlrashid/README.md

 - [Wiki40b](https://www.tensorflow.org/datasets/catalog/wiki40b): Wikipedia text of over 84 million sentences of 41 langauges
 - [Google Vizier](https://cloud.google.com/vertex-ai/docs/vizier/overview): A black-box optimizer that is used for hyper-parameter tuning
 - Amazon EC2 Instance: Used a machine with over 700GB of RAM to train the tokenizer
-- [SQLITE Full-Text search](https://www.sqlite.org/fts5.html): A powerfull extenstion that provides a full-text search engines to efficiently search a corpus
+- [SQLITE Full-Text search](https://www.sqlite.org/fts5.html): A powerful extension that provides a full-text search engines to efficiently search a corpus

 ### Some of the results:
 - Outperforming the mBERT tokenizer and closing the gap with langauge-specific tokenizers (Language analyzers)